analicesouto/analicesouto/README.md

  ### About

  - 👩🏻‍💻 Graduated in Analysis and Systems Development.
+ - Test Analyst Jr.
+ - Currently pursuing a Graduate Certificate in Information Technology and Systems

  ### Education
  - **Faculdade de Tecnologia de São Paulo (FATECSP)**
   Technologist in Systems Analysis and Development

+ - **Universidade Federal do ABC - UFABC**
+ - Graduate Certificate in Information Technology and Systems

  ### Work Experience
  - **Jr. Software Test Analyst | Viveo**